endlesspint8/endlesspint8.github.io/testing/2017-10-27-tippling-with-randomness.md

 ## More Empirical than Experimental

 The limitations of time, money, balance, and organ failure will prevent our making these explorations into randomness true experiments.
-Experiments are repeatable processes that ask questions of the universe and receive answers in the form of event outcomes {{through careful collection we may be able to disprove certain hypotheses and/or give increased probability to still viable ones}}.
+Experiments are repeatable processes that ask questions of the universe and receive answers in the form of event outcomes.
 However, we will keep a scientific mind about ourselves and make observations for the purpose of gathering information to alleviate our uncertainty about preferences.
 Empirical findings will help inform probabilities, preferences, and expectations.
 With added input we may better inform our far from perfect representation of the world so as to better our chances of success, i.e., enjoying the delicious beer that suits us best.

 ## Probabilities and Expectations